-Whether you’re a fan of wine or prefer beer and cider, you have to give the Toast the Coast Trail a try!
+Whether you’re a fan of wine or prefer beer and cider, you have to give the Toast the Coast Trail a try.
+You'll love escaping to this emerging hidden gem of region for yourself on this self-guided trail.
 Take a look at these videos from our insider Next Stop: Taste culinary series to get a peek into the passion of the winemakers and brewers on the trail!

 Quai du Vin Estate Winery